 However, these same “quieting” signals can also be hijacked and ultimately used to undermine the Immune System’s ability to destroy cancer cells.

 When an immune cell detects either of these regulatory proteins on a cell’s surface, the immune cell will naturally ignore the investigated cell.
 Research has now confirmed that cancer cells can mirror this behavior and also turn off a response.
-In short, cancer cells are even more sinister in that they actively hide from the Immune System.
+In short, cancer cells are even more sinister in that they actively hide from the Immune System

 To prevent cancer cells from hiding, scientists have created a category of drugs called “Checkpoint Inhibitors”.
 Checkpoint Inhibitors block the cancer’s ability to “turn off” the immune cells via these regulatory receptors (such as CTLA-4 and PD-1).
 Now no longer able to hide, the immune cells have an easier time identifying and destroying the cancer cells.